 certifying that work was of Honors quality are required

-Applications are due in MCM on the first day of class, of the Fall semester, of the senior year (for mid-year graduates, the due date is the last Friday in February of the 7th semester).
-Proposals will be reviewed by the MCM Honors Director and students will be notified within one month.
+Applications are due on the first day of class (September 9) of the 7th semester (for mid-year graduates, the due date is the last Friday in February of the 7th semester).
+Proposals will be reviewed by the MCM Honors Directors and students will be notified by September 16.